nirajp82/IdentityAccessManagement_IAM/02_AuthN_Federation/05_OAuth_Introduction.md

   *“What can this user do inside my app?”*
   Google does **not** manage your app’s roles or business logic.
 It’s entirely up to your application (.NET API) to check the user’s role (Admin, View-Only, etc.) and decide what actions they’re allowed to perform, like deleting a photo.

+**🔥 The Golden Rule:**
+Whenever you hear the term "OAuth 2.0", it is referring STRICTLY to "A" (Getting permission from Google).
+OAuth packs its bags and goes home the moment that token is issued; it has absolutely nothing to do with "B" (what the user can do inside your app like delete photos, add photos etc).

 **Key Features:**
  * Focused on authorization, not authentication methods